SringayKeno/Real_Estate/README.md

 ## A Look at Average Home Values in July 2022 by US County Through Visualizations

-### Tableau was used to visualize and explore July 2022 housing values and inventory by US county.
+### Tableau was used to visualize and explore July 2022 housing values and inventory by US county

 <br/>